IAKOBVS/jstring/README.md

 - \*\_p(): returns a pointer to the end of the string
 - \*\_f(): assumes that there be enough space in the string: it will not grow it with realloc
 - \*\_now(): compiles regular expression now or prints error message now
+- \*\_from(): instead of searching the whole string, start the search from an index.<br>
+The index passed by the user is assumed to be not out of bounds.
 - \*\_bref(): enables backreferences for the replacement string.<br>
 \\0 is interpreted as referring to the whole matched string
 - P_\*() or p_\*(): private functions or macros used internally